chcrestani/GBS_prophage_integrase_typing/README.md

 # GBS prophage integrase typing

-## The method
+## Devlopment of the typing method

-This repository hosts a database of **sixteen GBS prophage integrase types** (GBS*Int*1 to GBS*Int*12 and their subtypes) identified among **twelwe insertion sites** (GBS1 to GBS12) (Crestani et al., 2020).
-BLAST can be used to search for prophage integrase translated amino acid sequences in a query nucleotide sequence or in multifasta files with the command *blastx*.
-This prophage typing method is quick, reproducible and easily applicable on large datasets of genomes even by people with little computational experience.
+This repository hosts a database of **sixteen GBS prophage integrase types** (GBS*Int*1 to GBS*Int*12 and some subtypes) identified among **twelwe insertion sites** (GBS1 to GBS12) (Crestani et al., 2020).
+To be registered as the same integrase type, the threshold **percertage of identitiy (% ID) at the amino acid level** was set at **>= 95%**, and query coverage (QC) was >= 95%.

+## Application for prophage detection adn typing

-To be considered the same integrase type, the threshold **percertage of identitiy (% ID) at the amino acid level** has to be **>= 95%**, and query coverage (QC) also has to be >= 95%.
+BLAST can be used to search for prophage integrase translated amino acid sequences (query) on a database of nucleotide sequences (this can be a multifasta file) with the command *tblastn*.
+A percertage of identitiy (% ID) and query coverage (QC) of >= 95% is required.

+This prophage detection method has been developed for the rapid identification of prophages on large genome datasets.
+It is highly reproducible and easily applicable even by people with little computational experience.
+A limitation of the methos is the fact that the identification of a certain integrase type in a genome does not necessarily guarantee the integrity of the phage, nor it gives infomation regarding the diversity of of the full prophage sequences.
+If an in-depth sutdy of the diversity of full-prophages sequences in a dataset is the aim, other tools (such as PHASTER or PhageMiner) can be used to this end.

 |INSERTION SITE | PHAGE INTEGRASE TYPE | GENE | PUTATIVE ATTACHMENT SITE|